Close Up Photo of Mining Rig

 You can have a better idea about this flow in the following picture:

-How to configure NTP server AD
+How to configure NTP server AD, ntp port

 How to configure NTP server